Cbakes24/QAWolfPlaywrightScraper/lib/GOOGLE_DRIVE_SETUP.md

 2. **Follow the prompts:**
    - A URL will be displayed in the terminal
-   - Copy and paste it into your browser
+   - Copy and paste it into your browser (or it may open automatically)
    - Sign in with your Google account
    - Click "Allow" to grant permissions
-   - You'll be redirected to a URL with a code parameter
+   - You'll be automatically redirected to `http://localhost:8080`
-   - Copy the entire authorization code from the URL
+   - The local server will catch the redirect and extract the authorization code
+   - You'll see a success message in your browser
-   - Paste it back into the terminal when prompted
+   - Return to the terminal - authentication will complete automatically

 3. **Token saved:**
    - A `token.json` file will be created with your access tokens